-Herrick had 4 children: John Sylvester, Mary Elizabeth, Julia Maria, and RENSSELAER RUSSEL HERRICK.
+Herrick had 4 children: John Sylvester, Mary Elizabeth, Julia Maria, and RENSSELAER RUSSELL HERRICK.
 She died in Cleveland.

 Ingham, Mary B. Women of Cleveland (1893).